Devby/echo-sonos-apple-music/README.md

 # How it works

 1. When you say the command to Alexa, it triggers the Alexa skill with invocation name Sonos.
-2. The Alexa skill calls a web service running on AWS Lambda, passing it the preset name ("rock" in the example).
+2. The Alexa skill calls a web service running on AWS Lambda, passing it the channel name ("rock" in the example).
+AWS Lambda is either free or ridiculously cheap (think 10 cents a month).
 3. Lambda then fires an HTTP request to a node.js server running node-sonos-http-api on your local network.
 4. node-sonos-http-api interprets the command and relays to Sonos over your local network.
-5. If you're using an OSX/MacOS server in your house, check the servers folder for com.sonos.server.plist which is a Launchctl  plist - you will want to symlink your /usr/local/lib/node_modules/sonos-http-api/server.js to /usr/local/bin/sonos
+5. If you're using an OSX/MacOS server in your house, check the servers folder for com.sonos.server.plist which is a Launchctl  plist - you will want to symlink your /usr/local/lib/node_modules/sonos-http-api/server.js to /usr/local/bin/sonos - you'll need to add the "#!/usr/bin/env node" as the first line of that file so it can be executed without calling node.

 Included here are the Alexa API definitions, the Lambda AWS service that catches the Alexa requests, and an example preset configuration for jishi's node-sonos-http-api to actually play the music.